St. Paul, MN Defense Lawyer for Murder and Manslaughter Charges

 - Manslaughter in the second degree: Causing the death of another through negligence by taking or creating an unreasonable risk.
 A hunting accident, child endangerment and letting a dangerous dog run free can all result in second degree manslaughter charges.
 Punishable by 10 years in prison and up to $20,000 in fines or both.

 - Vehicular homicide: Causing the death of another while operating a vehicle in a grossly negligent manner or while driving under the influence of drugs or alcohol.
 Drivers who cause a collision and then leaving the scene of the accident can also be charged with vehicular homicide.
 Punishable by up to 10 years in prison and $20,000 in fines or both.

 While these charges are serious, your situation is far from hopeless.
 I will study the evidence against you, investigate the facts of the case and explore all possible defense strategies.
 Did you act in self-defense?
 Are the prosecution’s witnesses reliable or are they motivated by their own self-interest?
 Is there a possibility it was someone else, not you, who was responsible for the crime?
 Did the police follow proper procedure in your arrest?
 Is there any forensic evidence linking you to the crime and, if so, how reliable is it?
 In short, I will leave no stone unturned in my pursuit of a positive outcome to your case.

 If you are being charged with murder, manslaughter or any other violent crime, you can depend on me for straightforward legal advice and a zealous defense of your rights and your freedom.
-To discuss your case, please contact me by email or call 651-504-2564.
+To discuss your case with our Woodbury Manslaughter Lawyer, Justin Schiks, please call 651-504-2564.